Large images, image stacks, image series

 |Geology||Good||Image size is approx 2000*1300 pixels.
 File size is approx 3.8Mb|

-Along with your invitation, you will get access to an online authoring tool that will enable you to upload one or more high-resolution images.
-The images will be assigned identifiers with the prefix “VM” followed by a unique 5-digit number, such as VM0003 or VM02312.
+- In the tool, your images will be assigned identifiers with the prefix “VM” followed by a unique 5-digit number, such as VM00003 or VM02312.

-For any questions about the Virtual Microscope, please contact firstname.lastname@example.org
+For any questions about the this feature, please contact firstname.lastname@example.org